5 steps to a better Windows command line

 (new-object Net.WebClient).DownloadString("http://psget.net/GetPsGet.ps1") | iex

 If you get an error complaining about executing scripts, you need to go back to #2.
-Immediately, we can start using the `Install-Module` command to start adding functionality to our console.
+Immediately, we can start using the Install-Module

 The first module that led me to PsGet is a package that adds status and tab completion to git.
 Phil Haack did a great write up on setting up posh-git, and I’ve since discovered a few other cool things in the PsGet gallery.
 Installing Posh-Git is pretty straight forward: